Skip to Content

 When it comes to washing dyed hair as your regular hair care routine, use cold water to avoid fading your hair color quickly.

-Hot water opens up the cuticles on your hair shaft.
-While this can be beneficial for allowing conditioner and hair treatments to penetrate deeply, it can also lead to color fading more quickly.
+Hot water makes the hair shaft swell, which lets color molecules wash out easily.
+While this swelling can be beneficial for allowing conditioner and hair treatments to penetrate deeply, it can also lead to color fading more quickly.

-Since the hair cuticle is open, color molecules can escape more easily, leading to faster fading of your dyed hair.
+Since the hair shaft is swollen, color molecules can escape more easily, leading to faster fading of your dyed hair.

 Regular use of hot water can strip natural oils from your scalp and hair, leading to dryness and potential damage.

-Cold water helps to close the hair cuticles.
-This helps lock in moisture and, importantly for dyed hair, seal in color, making it last longer.
+Cold water stops this swelling, keeping the hair tight and locking the color inside.
+This helps lock in moisture and, importantly for dyed hair, maintains your color, making it last longer.

-By sealing the cuticles, cold water prevents color molecules from washing out, thus maintaining your color’s vibrancy for a longer period.
+By keeping the hair from swelling, cold water prevents color molecules from washing out, thus maintaining your color’s vibrancy for a longer period.

 You can follow this technique for washing your dyed hair: